snousias/mesh-saliency-detection-using-convolutional-neural-networks/README.md

 # Notes

-To select model search for the line in either groundtruth generation of prediction modes
+To select model, search for the following line in either groundtruth generation or prediction script

     fullModelPath="./scanned/head.obj"